lizhepolyu/SupMarginCon/README.md

 ## Comparison with SupCon Loss

-The SupMarginCon loss provides more discriminative properties than conventional loss functions such as the Supervised Contrastive (SupCon) loss, as it incorporates the margin $m$ to enhance robustness and decision-making accuracy.
+The SupMarginCon loss provides more discriminative properties than conventional loss functions, such as the Supervised Contrastive (SupCon) loss, as it incorporates the margin $m$ to enhance robustness and decision-making accuracy.

 ---